kunal141207/Event-Delivery-Go/README.md

 - [Go](https://golang.org/doc/install) installed on your machine.

-- update the redis url in redis
+- update the redis url in utils

 ## Running